shuLhan/dsv/README.md

 * `InputMetadata`: mandatory, list of metadata.
 * `Skip`: optional, number, default 0.
 Skip define the number of line that will be skipped when first input file is opened.
+* `TrimSpace`: optional, boolean, default is true.
+If its true, before parsed, the white space in the beginning and end of each input line will be removed, otherwise it will leave unmodified.
 * `Rejected`: optional, default to `rejected.dat`.
 Rejected is file where data that does not match with metadata will be saved.
 One can inspect the rejected file fix it for re-process or ignore it.